After Your Baby's Born

 Labor and Delivery

-Once you have welcomed your new baby into the world, you’ll stay in your labor room (6th floor) for about two hours and then transfer to a postpartum room (4th floor) to continue bonding with your family.
-You can expect to stay with us for 1-2 days if you have a vaginal delivery, or 2-3 days if you have a C-section.
+Once you have welcomed your new baby into the world, you’ll stay in your labor room on our 6th floor for about two hours and then transfer to a postpartum room on our 4th floor to continue bonding with your family.
+You can expect to stay with us for 1-2 days if you have a vaginal delivery or 2-3 days if you have a C-section.

 Brahm’s Lullaby